Aromatization: Biochemical processes

 Aromatases are enzymes that aromatize rings within steroids.
 The specific conversions are testosterone to estradiol and androstenedione to estrone.
 Each of these aromatizations involves the oxidation of the C-19 methyl group to allow for the elimination of formic acid concomitant with aromatization.
 Such conversions are relevant to estrogen tumorogenesis in the development of breast cancer and ovarian cancer in postmenopausal women and gynecomastia in men.
 Aromatase inhibitors like exemestane (which forms a permanent and deactivating bond with the aromatase enzyme) and anastrozole and letrozole (which compete for the enzyme) have been shown to be more effective than anti-estrogen medications such as tamoxifen likely because they prevent the formation of estradiol.

-Aromatization pathways
+Laboratory methods

+Although practiced on a very small scale compared to the petrochemical routes, diverse methods have been developed for fine chemical syntheses.